Rensvandeschoot/Tutorials/Mplus/Mplus-Wambs.md

 ### 6. Do the posterior distributions make substantive sense?

 We plot the posterior distributions and see if they are unimodel (one peak), if they are clearly centered around one value, if they give a realistic estimate and if they make substantive sense compared to our prior beliefs (priors).
 Here we plot the  posteriors of the regression coefficients.
-To plot the densities go to `Plot > View Plots >  Bayesian posterior parameter distributions > view > curve type: Kernel densirty > select the parameter you would like to see the density of > OK`
+To plot the densities go to `Plot > View Plots >  Bayesian posterior parameter distributions > view > curve type: Kernel densinty > select the parameter you would like to see the density of > OK`
   <p>&nbsp;</p>